lohiermichael/deployment-of-machine-learning-models/section_6:creating_a_machine_learning_pipeline_application/README.md

-# Creating a ML Pipeline Application
+# Section 6: Creating a ML Pipeline Application

 In this section, we will be covering everything from:
 - Preparing the training data